Project-Sebi/Project-Sebi/README.md

 - 👋 Hi, I’m @Project-Sebi
 -  I’m a Bachelor student of Philosophy at KCL
 - 👀 In terms of programming, I'm currently interested in data science and machine learning.
-I am somewhat comfortable with R and Python I also have experience with Java, but  from a few years back.
+I am comfortable wit Python less so with R and I also have experience with Java, but from a few years back.
-- 🌱 I’m currently learning Machine Learning methods specifically: Tree-based methods, Support Vector Machines and Deep Learning.
 - 💞️ I’m looking to collaborate on Machine Learning projects and learn ML methods thoroughly.
 - 📫 How to reach me: stros.seb@gmail.com